HashSource/hashsource_antminer_x19/docs/EXECUTION_PLAN.md

 /home/danielsokil/Lab/HashSource/hashsource_antminer_x19/hashsource_x19/src/fan_test.c
 /home/danielsokil/Lab/HashSource/hashsource_antminer_x19/hashsource_x19/src/psu_test.c

+We have the Bitmain Test Fixture deployed to the HashSource test machine:
+Here are the files that are deployed:
+/home/danielsokil/Lab/HashSource/hashsource_antminer_x19/br2_external_bitmain/board/x19_xilinx/rootfs-overlay/root/test_fixture/Config.ini

+/home/danielsokil/Lab/HashSource/hashsource_antminer_x19/br2_external_bitmain/board/x19_xilinx/rootfs-overlay/root/test_fixture/run_debug.sh

+/home/danielsokil/Lab/HashSource/hashsource_antminer_x19/br2_external_bitmain/board/x19_xilinx/rootfs-overlay/root/test_fixture/run.sh

+/home/danielsokil/Lab/HashSource/hashsource_antminer_x19/br2_external_bitmain/board/x19_xilinx/rootfs-overlay/root/test_fixture/single_board_test

+When you run the run_debug.sh script, it runs single_board_test with the fpga_logger, that will log all the fpga registers to a file in /tmp on the machine, this is very useful to understand how Bitmain's tools are communicating with the chips. single_board_test runs a PT1 test, however we could configure it to run a PT2 test in the Config.ini file.
+Also, when running single_board_test, it does not automatically exit, so you need to wait 1 minute, and then kill the process.

 Don't create new documents with your analysis, fix our code directly.
 When writing code, the code should be concise, pragmatic, maintainable, idiomatic, modern, type-safe, secure and performant.